V-Cent/TTE/docs/tech/tov.md

 - Lv.3: No TP is consumed for using artes.
 Mystic artes are enabled for use by holding the normal attack button after an arcane arte or burst arte.
 - Lv.4: Characters will be invincible from enemies attack.
 Be careful since you (and enemies) can still be stunned!

+**OVL activation hit effects**

 The overlimit activation hit also has different effects depending on the character you are using.
 These usually influence the vertical launch power or the pushback of the overlimit hit.
 The effects are the following:

 - **Yuri**: Very small launch and small pushback.
 Enemy is put in a downed state.
 - **Estelle**: Medium launch and small pushback.
 Enemy is put in a spinning state for 70 frames.
+OTGs (doesn't cause the spinning state if enemy is down, stagger time does not change).
 - **Repede**: No launch and no pushback.
 Enemy is put in a spinning state for 90 frames.
+OTGs (doesn't cause the spinning state if enemy is down, stagger time does not change).
 - **Karol**: No launch and very small pushback.
 Enemy is put in a downed state.
 - **Rita**: Medium launch and small pushback.
 Enemy is put in a downed state.
 - **Raven**: No launch and medium pushback.
 Does not knockdown the enemy (staggers for about 60 frames).
+OTGs.
 - **Judith**: Very high launch and medium pushback.
 Enemy is put in a downed state.
 - **Patty**: Depends on Patty's current form.
 > - Normal Form: High launch and medium pushback.
 Enemy is put in a downed state.
 > - Advance Form: Small launch and small pushback.
 Enemy is put in a downed state.
 > - Brainiac Form: No launch and very high pushback.
 Enemy is put in a downed state.
 > - Critical Form: Medium launch and small pushback.
 Enemy is put in a spinning state for 90 frames.
+OTGs (doesn't cause the spinning state if enemy is down, stagger time does not change).
 - **Flynn**: Medium launch and medium pushback.
 Enemy is put in a downed state.

 Multiple activations (either by yourself or with CPUs/other players) will cause effects to stack or interact with one another.
 This may result in a very high vertical launch or knockdown.
 Make sure to be ready to attack downed enemies when specific characters use overlimit.
 When using Yuri, remember you can chain the OVL activation hit with a free-run attack, picking the enemy up and making follow up attacks easier.